jonnyboy808/barista/README.md

 [Visit the Deployed Site](https://jonnyboy808.github.io/barista/)

 The Barista webapp dynamically generates all your cafe searching needs based on user input.
+On initial page load the user's current city is displayed in the map produced by Bing™.
 This webapp will display a list of the names and addresss of cafes when a user inputs a city of their choice within the seach box.
-The user is also greeted by music that auto plays when the page loads and also plays the next song on the playlist to set the mood when searching for their next cafe to try out, additionally if the user chooses they may pause and resume the music as they wish.
-The weather of the searched city is also displayed above the map to make for a better convinence before the user decides to head out to their new chosen cafe.
+The user is also greeted by music that auto plays when the page loads and also plays the next song on the playlist to set the mood when searching for their next cafe.
+Additionally if the user chooses, they may pause and resume the music as they wish.
+The weather of the inputed searched city is also displayed above the map to make for a better convinence before the user decides to head out to their new chosen cafe.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is very long, add a table of contents to make it easy for users to find what they need.

 * [Code Example](#code-example)
 * [Usage](#usage)